You’re not alone if you’re juggling credit card balances but dreaming of a new home. Many buyers wonder if debt will block their mortgage approval.

 How much debt can you have when buying a house?

-In general, lenders look for a debt to income ratio that is less than or equal to 43%.
+In general, lenders look for a debt-to-income ratio of less than or equal to 43%.
 That said, in some cases, lenders may go up to a ratio of 50%, particularly if the borrower has a high credit score or is making a sizable down payment.

-To get an idea of your debt-to-income ratio, you’ll need to do a little math.
-First, you’ll want to add up all of the recurring debt payments you make each month.
+You’ll need to do a little math to get an idea of your debt-to-income ratio.
+First, you’ll want to add up all the recurring monthly debt payments you make.
 Then, divide that number by your gross monthly income.
 Finally, multiply the result by 100, and you will have your current ratio.

 4 tips for getting a mortgage with existing debt